nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * NVDA:
     - A version of NVDA is available on your computer (either a portable or installed version will work, but we strongly recommend that you install a copy of NVDA on your development computer).
 Download NVDA from the [NV Access download page](https://www.nvaccess.org/download/).
     - Even better: we recommend installing the latest master (alpha) or beta development version to keep up to date with core API changes.
-You can download the latest snapshots at https://community.nvda-project.org/wiki/Snapshots.
+You can download the latest snapshots at https://www.nvaccess.org/files/nvda/snapshots/.
 * Python:
-    - Python 3.7 series, version 3.7.7 32-bit for Windows: https://www.python.org/downloads/release/python-375/
+    - Python 3.7 series, version 3.7.8 32-bit for Windows: https://www.python.org/downloads/release/python-378/
-    - If you wish to work with Python 2 for backward compatibility (not recommended starting January 2020),use version 2.7.16 32-bit for Windows: https://www.python.org/downloads/release/python-2716/
+    - Although the add-ons community do understand that Python 2 might be required for backward compatibility, we do not recommend using it in production environments.
-* SCons 3, version 3.0.1 or later for generating add-on packages: http://www.scons.org/
+* SCons 3, version 3.1.2 or later for generating add-on packages: http://www.scons.org/
 * Markdown 2.0.1 or later for generating add-on documentation: https://pypi.python.org/pypi/Markdown/2.0.1
 * The GNU Gettext package for Windows for message localization support.
 The build can be found at: http://gnuwin32.sourceforge.net/downlinks/gettext.php
     - Once downloaded, copy these two exe files to your add-on development folder.
 See the next section for a description of the add-on folder structure.